ProjectLibertyLabs/gateway/docs/src/GettingStarted/SSO.md

 ### Option B: Dynamic Callback or Permissions

-A dynamic signed request allows for user specific callbacks.
+A dynamic signed request allows for user-specific callbacks.
 While this is not needed for most applications, some situations require it.

 The Account Service provides an API to generate the Signed Request URL: